-Shelly Makleff is a freelance consultant based in Amsterdam, the Netherlands.
-For the past 15 years, she has carried out sexual and reproductive health evaluation and research, especially in Latin America and the Caribbean, with additional projects in Asia, Africa and Europe.
-She has a Bachelor of Science from Stanford University, a Masters in Public Health from the Mailman School of Public Health at Columbia University, and is currently completing a PhD at the London School of Hygiene and Tropical Medicine exploring methodologies and approaches appropriate for the evaluation of social interventions.
+Shelly Makleff is researcher focusing on global sexual and reproductive health and the evaluation of social interventions.
+She is currently a Research Fellow in Global and Women's Health at the School of Public Health and Preventive Medicine at Monash University, in Melbourne, Australia.
+For over 15 years she has carried out evaluation and research projects in partnership with non-governmental and community-based partners globally - primarily in Latin America and the Caribbean, with additional projects in Asia, Africa and Europe.
+She has a Bachelor of Science from Stanford University, a Masters in Public Health from the Mailman School of Public Health at Columbia University, and a PhD from the London School of Hygiene and Tropical Medicine exploring methodologies and approaches appropriate for the evaluation of social interventions.
 After finishing her Masters program, she spent 11 productive years at International Planned Parenthood Federation/Western Hemisphere Region (IPPF/WHR), focusing on collaborative research, monitoring and evaluation, data quality and the use of data for decision-making.

 Click here for an overview of current work and partner organizations.